 So which is better?
 Per capita is more generous to a larger pool of descendants.
 It also rewards a grantor’s more prolific descendants.
 However, people more commonly use per stirpes.
 For most grantors, it makes sense for a beneficiary’s heirs to receive his or her share of the assets.
 It covers the typical family dynamic.

 It is important to be exact in estate planning so you leave the legacy you want.
 Whether you choose per stirpes, per capita or some other method to distribute your assets, it’s just one decision in a long process.
 The decisions you make will have long-term consequences for those you leave behind.
-If you don’t want to go it alone, consider consulting an estate planning attorney or a certified financial planner.
-They can answer questions, provide direction and help prepare your documents.
+If you don’t want to go it alone, consider consulting an estate planning attorney or a certified financial planner (CFP).

 Some professionals may steer you away from terms like per stirpes, as people often misuse them, leading to lawsuits.
 Sometimes, it is best to forgo the fancy, old-fashioned language for something simple and clear.
 Just don’t leave alternative directives out of your will or trust.
 You never know what can happen to your beneficiaries and you don’t want more money going to a probate lawyer or the IRS.

 Tips for Estate Planning

 - Estate planning can be tricky if you don’t know the laws and jargon.
 This is where a financial advisor can come in handy.
 Finding a qualified financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.